5uvarna/react-flask-video/README.md

 This is a python backend with a react front end

 uses flask to interface between BE and FE

+ok first commit